President of the United States

 The president also plays a leading role in federal legislation and domestic policymaking.
 As part of the system of separation of powers, Article I, Section 7 of the Constitution gives the president the power to sign or veto federal legislation.
 Since modern presidents are typically viewed as leaders of their political parties, major policymaking is significantly shaped by the outcome of presidential elections, with presidents taking an active role in promoting their policy priorities to members of Congress who are often electorally dependent on the president.
 Over time, presidents have also made increasing use of executive orders, agency regulations, and judicial appointments to shape domestic policy.

 The president is elected through the Electoral College to a four-year term, along with the vice president.
 Under the Twenty-second Amendment, ratified in 1951, no person who has been elected to two presidential terms may be elected to a third.
 In addition, nine vice presidents have become president by virtue of a president's intra-term death or resignation.
 (Note: The nine vice presidents who succeeded to the presidency upon their predecessor's death or resignation and served for the remainder of his term are: John Tyler (1841); Millard Fillmore (1850); Andrew Johnson (1865); Chester A. Arthur (1881); Theodore Roosevelt (1901); Calvin Coolidge (1923); Harry S. Truman (1945); Lyndon B. Johnson (1963); and Gerald Ford (1974).)
-In all, 45 individuals have served 47 presidencies spanning 60 four-year terms.
-(Note: Grover Cleveland served two non-consecutive terms, and Donald Trump is currently serving his second non-consecutive term, so each is counted twice.)
+In all, 45 individuals have served, or are serving, 47 presidencies as of the current 60th four-year term.
+(Note: Grover Cleveland and Donald Trump are each counted twice due to serving two nonconsecutive terms.)
 Donald Trump is the 47th and current president since January 20, 2025.